fastforwardlabs/active-learning-cml/README.md

   get around 83% by the end of 70 epochs.
 Although close this should ideally get better with more epochs .
-- The "label this image" option should disappear after training, either point to a different image or just have "click a data point ..." message shown
+- The "label this image" option should disappear after training, either point to a different image or just have "click a data point ..." message shown - fixed, minor exception
 - Exception/ bug: - fixed
   ```
     reset_clicks:  0